OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/bootstrap-linux-dev-environment.md

 Of course, MS SQL is not the only game in town on linux, far from it.
 However if you're like me and your 'hometown' is MSSQL, then you'll be happy to know there are some industrial strength options for working with it.

-I mentioned [Datagrip](https://www.jetbrains.com/datagrip/) and it is truly an awesome tool for working with a wide variety of databases, but I'm lucky in that Octopus pays the license for me.
+I mentioned [Datagrip](https://www.jetbrains.com/datagrip/) and it is an awesome tool for working with a wide variety of databases, but I'm lucky in that Octopus pays the license for me.

 An alternative from Microsoft for working with MS SQL is the `Azure Data Studio`, and you can [find that here](https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15#get-azure-data-studio-for-linux).
+It provides a nice and simple experience for those not wanting to outlay money on heavier tools.

 ![Azure data studio](azure-data-std.png)

-_Azure Data Studio provides a nice and simple experience for those not wanting to outlay money on heavier tools_

 # Vagrant boxes for isolated environments

 Containers are great, but they [aren't quite as isolated](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm) as a virtual machine.
-For example, when I'm dealing with some untrusted binaries during a security exercise I'll use a machine separate from my main development enviroment.
+For example, when I'm dealing with some un-trusted binaries during a security exercise I'll use a machine separate from my main development environment.
 I like to use [vagrant](https://www.vagrantup.com/) so that I manage temporary VM lifetimes, almost as easily as you can with docker.

 Here is a boilerplate lightweight arch linux environment.
 Its got the bare basics, ready for tweaking and then destroying later.

 * i3 window manager (_really_ basic)
 * firefox
-* a terminal emulator - sakura
+* sakura - lightweight terminal emulator
 * git
-* gcc
 * dotnet sdk
 * dotnet runtime
-* vim
+* vim (swap this out for `code` if thats getting _too_ basic!)

 Just adjust the provisioning block to your liking and run `vagrant up` to build it.